archeoid/InterpretedAssembly/README.md

 ---
 ### Info

-The quality of the code for this project is subpar, i wrote it before getting any formal programming teaching back in 2018.
-It does howver function properly as far as i can see.
+The quality of the code for this project is subpar, I wrote it before getting any formal programming teaching back in 2018.
+It does however function properly as far as I can see.

 ---
 ![Demo Gif](https://github.com/archeoid/InterpretedAssembly/blob/master/images/demo1.gif)